How Elastic Stack 7.2.0 will influence your DevOps, Monitoring, Analytics, and Security

 The Elastic Uptime Monitoring 7.2.0 release allows you to view and observe location-specific information conveniently.
 This information is passed on from Heartbeat to Elasticsearch, which is then displayed on the Uptime app.
 It further allows integration with other observability solutions.

 Kibana 7.2.0 is overflowing with new features and updates; so many that there can be a dedicated blog on this release.
 However, I will cover a few important ones here.

-It is equipped with new modules and inputs having several virtualization options and geared with feature control.
-It can also prohibit users from accessing certain features depending upon their designation and roles in an organization.
-It allows importing and exporting dashboards, index, maps, etc. for authorized users.
-The ability to enhance custom elements and sharing these custom elements with teammates is another important aspect of this release.
+It is equipped with new modules and inputs, has several virtualization options, and is geared with feature control.
+It can also prohibit users from accessing certain features depending on their designation and roles in an organization.
+It allows importing and exporting dashboards, indexes, maps, etc., for authorized users.
+The ability to enhance custom elements and share these custom elements with teammates is another important aspect of this release.

 Snapshot repositories store snapshots, which can be rolled back and restored whenever needed.
 Filtered search results related to influencers for a selected job can also be obtained in the Anomaly Explorer.
 Moreover, there is a provision to handle and monitor machine learning jobs using the Metricbeat System Module.

-Visualizing rolled up data is now convenient using Time Series.
+Visualizing rolled-up data is now convenient using Time Series.
 It allows you to create index patterns that visualize data and create multiple Y-axes in the same chart.
 It also comes with canvas enhancements for custom elements, autoplay, and filter groups.
-Moreover, maps are now integrated into dashboards consist of newly added visualization options such as dark mode, class styling, and collapsible map legends.
+Moreover, maps are now integrated into dashboards consisting of newly added visualization options such as dark mode, class styling, and collapsible map legends.

 It is interesting how Elastic is continuing its legacy of making a lot of things “Generally Available” with every new release that is being rolled out.
 I believe this will have a positive impact on Elastic’s reach.
 What do you think about these updates and releases?
 Do let us know in the comments section.